 So, let’s jump right into it.

-Legal and business matters are complex and they’re only getting more complex, so visualisation is critical for understanding, for structuring, for identifying risks.
+Legal and business matters are complex and they’re only getting more complex, so visualising is critical for understanding, for structuring, for identifying risks.

 Lots of our users are at partner level and they think through a deal from the outset using a visualisation tool.
 It helps them structure their thoughts.